ohrekap/reference_architecture_automation/README.md

 11. In the **Key** box, enter **PASSWORD**.
 12. In the **Value** box, enter the password you want Panorama and the VM-Series admin user to have.

+Optionally, enter a prefix to be used in the deployment.
+Prefixing a name to the deployment helps avoid problems.
+Many resources require a unique name.

+13. In the **Key** box, enter **DEPLOYMENT_NAME**.
+14. In the **Value** box, enter the name to prefix to the resources.
-13. Click **Load**.
+15. Click **Load**.

 Next, deploy Panorama.

-14. Navigate to **PanHandler > Skillet Collections > Azure Reference Architecture Skillet Modules > 1 - Azure Login (Pre-Deployment Step) > Go**.
+16. Navigate to **PanHandler > Skillet Collections > Azure Reference Architecture Skillet Modules > 1 - Azure Login (Pre-Deployment Step) > Go**.

-15. After each module is complete, deploy the next module in the list.
+17. After each module is complete, deploy the next module in the list.

 ## If you are deploying to AWS